amannn/action-semantic-pull-request/README.md

           validateSingleCommitMatchesPrTitle: true
           # If you use GitHub Enterprise, you can set this to the URL of your server
           githubBaseUrl: https://github.myorg.com/api/v3
+          # If the PR contains one of these labels, the validation is skipped.
+          # Multiple labels can be separated by newlines.
           ignoreLabels: |
             bot
 ```